IntelligentSystemsLabUTV/obsopt_pkg/README.txt

 # v1.2 - changelog
 - main program: simulation_general_v2
 - observer class: Lib/obs/obsopt_general_adaptive
 - Adaptive sampling has been implemented.
 It can be enabled through the        'AdaptiveSampling' boolean flag in the setup.

 # how to run the observer in the general example (simulation_general_v2):

+MATLAB prompt
 >> [params,obs] = simulation_general_v2();